 Other myths about keto oversimplify the holistic benefits that come with a ketogenic lifestyle.

-Many people are led to believe that the ketogenic diet is only effective for helping users shed unwanted pounds.
+Due to this common keto myth, many people are led to believe that the ketogenic diet is only effective for helping users shed unwanted pounds.
 And while yes, keto has proven to help with weight loss, there are many benefits to the keto lifestyle outside of simply slimming down.

 Other Common Benefits of Keto Include: